jecki/ts2python/README.md

 can be transpiled to Python Typed-Dicts.

 Tier 2 support is and will remain work in progress.
-I am using "vscode.d.ts"-definition file as test-case.
-Most things ins "vscode.d.ts" work, but there are still some unsupported constructs.
+I am using "vscode.d.ts_old"-definition file as test-case.
+Most things ins "vscode.d.ts_old" work, but there are still some unsupported constructs.

 The documentation presently only covers Tier 1 support.